From Movement Primitives to Distance Fields to Dynamical Systems

 \subsubsection{Disturbance Handling}

-In this experiment, the robot was tasked to maintain two demonstrated S-shaped and L-shaped trajectories in task space with the dimension $D=3$, as shown in Figure \ref{fig:exp2}-\emph{top}.
+In this experiment, the robot was tasked to maintain two demonstrated S-shaped and L-shaped trajectories in task space with the dimension $D=3$, as shown in Figure \ref{fig:exp_combined}-\emph{top}.
 Disturbances are introduced by a person physically moving the robot.
 In the left panel, disturbances were introduced along the trajectory, and the robot remains stationary after the disturbance.
-In the right panel, disturbances caused displacement along the normal direction of the reference trajectory; in response, the manipulator returned to the closest point on the reference trajectory, demonstrating its adaptability to unexpected deviations.
-We also demonstrate the capability of disturbance handling through a pick and place task where the demonstrated trajectory is defined in joint space with the dimension $D=7$ in Figure \ref{fig:exp2}-\emph{bottom}.
+In the right panel, disturbances caused displacement along the normal direction of the reference trajectory; In response, the manipulator returned to the closest point on the reference trajectory, demonstrating its adaptability to unexpected deviations, facilitated by the distance field.